robertfloria/mentoriq-account-deletion.github.io/README.md

 - Reason for Deletion (optional):

 Declaration:
-> I request the deletion of my MentorIQ account and all associated personal data in accordance with the Privacy Policy and applicable data protection regulations (e.g. GDPR, if applicable).
+> I request the deletion of my MentoIQ account and all associated personal data in accordance with the Privacy Policy and applicable data protection regulations (e.g. GDPR, if applicable).
 I understand this action is irreversible.

 Date (YYYY-MM-DD):
 Signature / Typed Name (typing your full legal name counts as a digital signature):